 Most cities have a pipeline of projects they are seeking to finance in the areas of water, waste, transit, land use, and energy.
 Green bonds offer municipal governments the opportunity to raise large-scale capital to invest in sustainable infrastructure and services in these sectors in accordance with the Green Bond Principles-voluntary guidelines developed by a group of banks in early 2014 that recommend transparency, integrity, and disclosure in the development of the green bond market.
 The instrument is relatively straightforward for cities with experience issuing bonds and can offer additional benefits relative to regular municipal bonds.
-11 Green bonds are useful for:
+Green bonds are useful for:

-attracted investors who do not typically buy municipal bonds, including environmental, social, and governance (ESG) investors and institutional investors.
+- Growing or diversifying the investor base.
+By issuing a green bond, municipalities have attracted investors who do not typically buy municipal bonds, including environmental, social, and governance (ESG) investors and institutional investors.
 For example, ESG investors purchased US\$100 million of the US\$350 million green bond issuance by DC Water in 2014, and the chief financial officer of DC Water stated this would not have occurred with a regular, non-green bond.
-Investors who have signed up to ESG investment principles under the ment are estimated to manage US\$45 trillion in assets, and green bonds can help cities attract
+Investors who have signed up to ESG investment principles under the United Nations Principles for Responsible Investment are estimated to manage US\$45 trillion in assets, and green bonds can help cities attract this investor class.13 - Generating greater cross-agency collaboration.
+The process of structuring and issuing a green bond can also promote cross-agency cooperation within a city by bringing together departments responsible for finance, sustainability, infrastructure, and planning.
+Cities like Johannesburg have reported this as a key benefit, helping to break down information silos and promoting greater teamwork across different areas of government.